How to Cite Books in CSE

 Example:

 List entry: Becker BE, Ulrich D, Huselid MA.
-2013.
-The HR scorecard: linking people, strategy, and performance.
-Brighton (MA): Harvard Business Press.
-473 p.
-In-text: (Becker et al. 2013)
+2023.
+Linking people, strategy, and performance in management.
+Harvard Business Press.

 Download Citation